zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

 To use Docker, follow these steps:

 1. The easiest way to set up the development environment is to use Docker.
-To build Docker from scratch, first clone the MIGraphX repo by running:
+To build Docker from scratch, first clone the MIGraphX repository by running:

     ```bash
     git clone --recursive https://github.com/ROCmSoftwarePlatform/AMDMIGraphX
     ```

-2. The repo contains a Dockerfile from which you can build a Docker image as:
+2. The repository contains a Dockerfile from which you can build a Docker image as:

     ```bash
     docker build -t migraphx .